Algebraic Diversity: Group-Theoretic Spectral Estimation from Single Observations: The General Replacement Theorem

 Concentration of the finite-sample estimator around its expectation follows from a matrix Hoeffding inequality applied to the bounded summands $\rho(g)\mathbf{x}\mathbf{x}^H\rho(g)^H$, yielding $\|\mathbf{F}_G(\mathbf{x}) - E[\mathbf{F}_G(\mathbf{x})]\|_F = O(\|\mathbf{x}\|^2/\sqrt{|G|})$, which shrinks as $|G|$ grows. \end{proof}

-\begin{remark}[Role of Group Size] The group size $|G|$ plays a role analogous to the number of snapshots $L$ in temporal averaging, as formalized by the $(G, L)$ continuum (Remark~\ref{rem:gl_continuum}).
-Larger groups provide more averaging, reducing the variance of the estimator.
+\begin{remark}[Role of Group Size] Within the family of \emph{matched} groups (those whose action commutes with $\mathbf{R}$), enlarging the group raises the effective dimension $d_{\mathrm{eff}}$ and reduces estimator variance, analogous to the number of snapshots $L$ in temporal averaging (Remark~\ref{rem:gl_continuum}).
 At the lower extreme, the trivial group $G = \{e\}$ (order~$1$) recovers the rank-one outer product of conventional processing (Theorem~\ref{thm:trivial}).
-At the upper extreme, the symmetric group $S_M$ with $|G| = M!$ provides maximal averaging from the index set of size $M$. \end{remark}
+The benefit does not extend to arbitrary enlargement, however: once the group exceeds the matched order its commutant grows no further, so $d_{\mathrm{eff}}$ saturates at $M$, and adding elements that lie outside the commutant of $\mathbf{R}$ introduces bias that degrades the estimate.
+The symmetric group $S_M$ is the extreme case: the group-averaged estimator $\mathbf{F}_{S_M}$ collapses to the two-eigenvalue form~\eqref{eq:sm_expect} and is maximally uninformative (PASE, Section~\ref{sec:pase}; the ordering experiment, Section~\ref{sec:ordering}). \end{remark}